vega/vega-tutorials/airports/Tutorial.md

 Here we use the `format` property to indicate that this is `csv` data and that we should `auto` parse the data values.
 Vega will automatically try to determine which columns are numbers, which are strings, and so on.

-To plot the data, we then need to project the `longitude` and `latitude` variables to x, y coordinates.
+To plot the data, we then need to project the `longitude` and `latitude` variables to x and y coordinates.
 Here we use the `geo` transform with projection settings identical to our earlier `geopath` transform:

 ```json
 {